 At any given time there are 10 trains operating simultaneously on the layout.
 One of these is “Thomas” which is always a big hit with the young at heart.
-But the really main attraction for the kids is the large variety of accessories that they can operate from buttons located on the front of the layout.
+But the real main attraction for kids is the large variety of accessories that they can operate from buttons located on the front of the layout.
 In fact parents and grandparents seem to get as much fun from loading blocks of ice or sawing logs as the kids do.

 Visit and we will take you for a ride!

 If you would like to leave a comment about the museum, please do so on Trip Advisor.

 See the scenic, multi-level Train Display in action.
 Push buttons to see what is going to happen next.
 See yourself in a miniature drive-in movie theater.
 See "Thomas the Tank Engine" run amongst interactive circus and park accessories.

 Reminisce at the Wall of Trains featuring original Lionel locomotives and rolling stock including some rare models.